mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 .. ipython:: python
     :okwarning:

-   from aggregate import build, qd import pandas as pd, numpy as np, matplotlib.pyplot as plt
+    from aggregate import build, qd
+    import pandas as pd, numpy as np, matplotlib.pyplot as plt

 Printing ``build`` reports its name, the number of objects in its knowledge, and other information about hyper-parameter default values. ``site_dir`` is where various outputs will be stored. ``default_dir`` is for internal package data.
 The ``build`` object loads an extensive test suite of DecL programs with over 130 entries.

 .. ipython:: python
     :okwarning:

     build

 .. _10 mins create from decl:

-Object Creation Using DecL and ``build``
+Object Creation Using DecL and :meth:`build`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Underwriter class interprets DecL programs (:doc:`2_x_dec_language`).
 These allow severities, aggregates and portfolios to be created using standard insurance language.